 R-value can be very informative while building your sleep system for a specific adventure.
 Let’s say you’re going into the High Sierra in September.
 You’ll be expecting brisk nights, but there’s real potential for frigid ones too.
 Do you bring the giant 0F winter sleeping bag to be safe or your three-season bag and risk a few cold nights?
 Most people will make a decision based on bag warmth alone, but by factoring in mattress warmth, you suddenly have more options for making your sleeping bag perform better on the margins of its comfort rating.
 For instance, on a NeoAir® XLite® (R-value:3.8, Weight: 12 oz.), you should get the comfort your bag is rated for.
 However, jump up to NeoAir® XTherm™; (R-value: 5.7, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – a lot better than jumping to a winter bag that could add up to a pound of extra weight.

-Of course, there are so many variables that affect your sleep system’s warmth that this is just a small piece to a very complicated puzzle (more on that to come), but that’s what shaving weight is all about.
-No single gear substitute is going to make you fly down the trail, but collectively, fine-tuning everything in your pack, and making sure you sleep well every night, will make a big difference in the way you feel on your next adventure.
+While there are many variables that affect your sleep system’s warmth, this is a crucial piece to a very complicated puzzle.
+That’s what intentional gear selection is all about.
+Collectively, fine-tuning everything in your pack, and making sure you sleep well every night, will make a big difference in the way you feel on your next adventure.